Mass conservation analysis of extrusion-based 3D printing simulations based on the level-set method: Methodology

-\subsection{Simulation Settings}
+\subsection{Simulation settings}

-The simulation is implemented in COMSOL Multiphysics\textsuperscript{ \textregistered} v6.2 \cite{comsol}, using the Laminar Flow and Level Set interfaces coupled with the Two-Phase Flow Level Set multiphysics.
-A stationary study step is defined to have a consistent initialization of the time-dependent solution, and the boundary conditions are ramped up to avoid numerical issues.
-The domain is defined according to the work in \cite{2_serdeczny_experimental_2018}.
-The extrusion nozzle is modeled as a cylinder with diameter $D$ and length $L$, and the distance between the tip of the nozzle and the bed is $\Delta Z$.
-The deposition domain is represented by a rectangular block, with cross-sectional dimensions $B_w \times B_h$ and length $B_l$.
-A three-dimensional representation of the nozzle considering the $xz$ symmetry of the domain is depicted in Fig \ref{fig:main}.
-The effects of gravity are considered in the simulations and, for simplicity, the material is represented by a Newtonian constitutive model with viscosity $\mu$.
-All properties and dimensions used in the simulation are given in Table 1.
+The simulations were implemented in COMSOL Multiphysics\textsuperscript{ \textregistered} v6.2 \citep{comsol}, using the Laminar Flow and level-set interfaces coupled with the Two-Phase Flow level-set multiphysics.
+A stationary study step was defined to have a consistent initialization of the time-dependent solution, and the boundary conditions were ramped up to avoid numerical issues.
+All simulations performed in this work were implemented in the HPC cluster of the Eindhoven University of Technology.
+The jobs run on only one node with one task and 32 CPUs per task.